Filing an Injury Claim Over a Shoulder Injury

 Sustaining a shoulder injury after a traumatic accident is common.
 The shoulder is a very complex part of the body where injuries are not always diagnosed in a timely matter; it can be difficult to determine the source of the pain.
 Many people suffer from shoulder pain or problems either immediately or shortly after not only an auto accident but also a motorcycle accident, bike accident, slip and fall, or work accident.
 The severe trauma to the shoulder joint caused by the impact of an accident causes the body to absorb a percentage of that impact; resulting in several different types of shoulder injuries.
 One thing is certain; everyone injures his or her shoulder at some point in life.
 Therefore, it is crucial for shoulder injuries to be treated .

 Symptoms of Shoulder Injuries

 The shoulder is a ball-and-socket joint with three main bones.
 These bones include the scapula (shoulder blade) and clavicle (collar bone) and arm bone (humerus).
-The bones are joined together by soft tissues such as ligaments, tendons, muscles and joint capsule that form a platform for the arm to function.
+The bones are joined together by soft tissues such as ligaments, tendons, muscles, and joint capsules that form a platform for the arm to function.
 The shoulder joint also has the greatest range of motion of any joint in the body.
 Due to this mobility, the shoulder is more likely to be injured compared to other areas of the body.
 It’s is extremely important to address the pain that may follow a personal injury because of the process and cost of treatment.
 Recovery time can be prolonged without the proper diagnoses and supplemental treatment.
-Thus, some common symptoms of shoulder injury to lookout for include:
+Thus, some common symptoms of a shoulder injury to look out for include:

 - An agonizingly tender and stiff shoulder that hurts more at night; may interrupt sleeping

-- Tingling, lack of feeling, weakness, or inflammation in shoulder
+- Tingling, lack of feeling, weakness, or inflammation in the shoulder

 - Shoulder pain in a precise area that may worsen with physical exertion